Ever thought about testing or using Microsoft's Virtual Desktop Infrastructure product but didn't know where to

 As with past Terminal Server licensing, there are two license options: per device and per user (see Figure 4).

-Step 4: Allowing access to Terminal Server (not
+Step 4: Allowing access to Terminal Server (not required)

 Select which users to give access to the local terminal services.
 This component is not required for RDS to work.
 If you choose to install "Remote Desktop Session Host" as I have, you will get this prompt (see Figure 5).